naomi-iizuka/ADAProject_teambis/index.md

   <img src = 'https://user-images.githubusercontent.com/57099519/146404691-20accc2c-a576-4c3b-9db1-0654f76d1fff.png' alt = "number of quotes per gender">
   </p>
 <p style='text-align: justify;'>
   We can see a significant change in the distribution.
-By looking at the percentage of quotes by each gender, we notice that men represent over 70% of the quotes present in our dataset, while gender minorities representation is minuscule.</p>
+By looking at the percentage of quotes by each gender, we notice that men represent over 70% of the quotes present in our dataset, while gender minorities representation is negligeable..
+We will focus on the male and female gender from here on out. </p>

   <p align="center">
   <img src = 'https://user-images.githubusercontent.com/57099519/146407136-ed8b97ef-3c81-4fc5-82e3-06342a1c07c3.png' alt = 'percentage male vs female'>